 It can be hard for Central Florida visitors to witness a launch.
 Schedules often change because of weather, technical, or other issues.
 It’s disappointing if you travel to the coast for one, only to have it cancelled at the last moment.
 This Falcon 9 launch was postponed six times before it finally lifted off on Friday evening.
-This article is a good summary about this particular mission.
+This Wikipedia article is a good reference on SpaceX launches with details about each mission.

 But you don’t have to be right next to Kennedy Space Center to see a launch.
 Lynn and I are fortunate to live about 35 – 40 miles from the pads, which is well within viewing distance.
 We enjoy watching from our driveway.